 CHECKLIST QUESTION Ref.
 MoV COMMENTS Draft Concl.
-Final Concl. l petroleum fuel to natural gas" B.8.2.
-Will all monitored data required for verification and issuance be kept for two years after the end of the crediting period or the last issuance of CERs, for this project activity, whichever occurs later? /1//3/ DR The data will be kept at least during the crediting period.
-OK B.9.
+Final Concl.
+B.9.
 Monitoring of Project Emissions It is established whether the monitoring plan provides for reliable and complete project emission data over time.
 B.9.1.
-Does the monitoring plan provide for the collection and archiving of all relevant data necessary for estimation or measuring the greenhouse gas emissions within the project boundary during the crediting period? /1//3/ DR Yes, the main parameters will be the amount of natural gas consumed and the pellet facilities efficiencies. ОК B.9.2.
-Are the choices of project GHG indicators reasonable and conservative? /1//3/ DR Are according ACM0009 (Version 3.2) OK B.9.3.
+Does the monitoring plan provide for the collection and archiving of all relevant data necessary for estimation or measuring the greenhouse gas emissions within the project boundary during the crediting period? /1//3/ DR Yes, the main parameters will be the amount of natural gas consumed and the pellet facilities efficiencies.
+OK B.9.2.
+Are the choices of project GHG indicators reasonable and conservative? /1//3/ DR Are according ACM0009 (Version 3) OK B.9.3.
 Is the measurement method clearly stated for each GHG value to be monitored and deemed appropriate? /1//3/ DR Since it is stated that the project activity considers F.Oil as the backup fuel, this also may be included in the monitoring plan.
 In addition, considering the fact that mineral coal is less costlier that NG or FO, it is possible that the usage of mineral coal may increase or take preference over F.Oil.
 So that may also be monitored.
-CL 19 OK B.9.4.
-Is the measurement equipment described and deemed appropriate? /1//3/ DR The thermal dispersion-type flow meter for natural gas consumption will be installed OK
+CL-19 OK B.9.4.
+Is the measurement equipment described and deemed appropriate? /1//3/ DR The thermal dispersion-type flow meter for natural gas consumption will be installed according the best practice of natural gas supplier and national regulation (ABNT) OK B.9.5.
+Is the measurement accuracy addressed and deemed appropriate?
+Are procedures in place on how to deal with erroneous measurements? /1//3/ DR The total natural gas consumption in the tree plants can be cross checked with the values read out of the farm tap's ultrasonic-type flow meter which will be used for computing the payment for the natural gas consumption.
+OK